 Federal withholding rates are the same nationwide and aren’t subject to variation by state.
 Federal payroll taxes consist of three separate taxes, Medicare, Social Security, and Federal Unemployment taxes.
 Federal Insurance Contributions Act (FICA) taxes consist of two separate taxes that go toward Medicare and Old Age, Survivors, and Disability Insurance (OASDI), or Social Security.
 The Federal Unemployment Tax Act (FUTA) tax is designed to fund unemployment benefits for employees.

 Employers and employees split the cost of their contributions to federal payroll taxes.
 Medicare taxes are a flat 2.9% of gross wages up to $200,000 (or 1.45% for employers), at which point there is an additional tax of 0.09%.
-As of 2019, the federal government also withholds 12.4% of gross wages up to $132,900 for Social Security taxes, with employers and employees each paying 6.2%.
+As of 2020, the federal government also withholds 12.4% of gross wages up to $137,700 for Social Security taxes, with employers and employees each paying 6.2%.
+Under the CARES Act, businesses may defer paymet of this tax, with each half due on December 31, 2021 and December 31, 2022, respectively.
 Businesses must pay 6% toward the Federal Unemployment tax on the first $7,000 of gross wages for each employee, but this can be dropped to 0.6% if they pay their state unemployment taxes early.

 Nevada is in many ways a tax haven, but your business will still have to pay some here.
-It’s important to be aware of your obligations before making a move here or opening your doors for the first time.
+It’s important to be aware of your obligations with regards to payroll tax in Nevada before making a move here or opening your doors for the first time.
 As tax laws are subject to change, it’s good to get refreshed on them, even if you’ve been in business for years.
 Working with an experienced tax professional can help you avoid any surprises, and the fees that come with them, while keeping you up on your tax obligations.